A Guide to Belle Époque Jewelry

 Belle Époque Jewelry of the Arts and Crafts Period (1890-1910)

 The jewelry created in this style was an attempt to reclaim art from the machine.
-This return to the old ways was short-lived and not very popular.
+However, this return to the old ways was short-lived and not very popular.
 Arts and Crafts jewelry pieces featured very simple designs.
 The intricacy of the metalwork was the focal point.
 Semi-precious gems, non-precious metals, and enameling were commonly used.

 Belle Époque Jewelry of the Edwardian Period (1901-1915)